trviph/saigon/content/en/posts/data-normalization.md

 ## First normal form

 Now we will dive into the foundation of the normal forms, the first normal form (1NF).
 The first normal form is satisfied only when no column within the table contains multiple values.
 More formally, all the columns must only contain a single atomic value.
-There must not exist any more meaningful facts about the data by taking a subset of the column.
+There must not exist any more meaningful facts about the data by taking a subset of a single column.
 There are several types of non-atomic columns:

 ### Repeating group